 In the northern part of Thac Ba lake is the small inconspicuous town of Yen The (Luc Yen district).
 At first glance it isn‘t any different from other towns in northern Vietnam.
 In this town, however a small market with precious stones and gems takes place every day in the morning (7.00 – 10.00 pm).
 Some stones found in this area fetch high prices, but some stones are also cheap.
 The whole area is well-known for mining and prospecting for these stones, for example ruby and sapphire.
 Yen The town is a little out of the way from Yen Bai town (about 80km, see map), but if you plan your way around, its worth a stop here.

 How to get to Yen Bai, Nghia Lo and Mu Cang Chai:

-You can go from Hanoi on buses (My Dinh and Giap Bat bus station) to the town of Yen Bai and Nghia Lo.
+From Hanoi to Yen Bai – by bus (My Dinh and Giap Bat bus station in Hanoi) to the town of Yen Bai and Nghia Lo.
 You can also travel by train to the town of Yen Bai (in the direction of Lao Cai) and in Yen Bai town you can take a local bus to Nghia Lo (or to Mu Cang Chai).
 Use a search engine of transport links Baolau or 12go.asia, where you can buy train tickets to Yen Bai town.